 Why You Should Visit

 The grand tallgrass prairie once covered most of northwest Indiana's silt loam soils.
 These "black soil prairies" were extremely fertile and almost all of these prairies succumbed to agriculture.
-Fortunately all is not lost.
-The German Methodist Cemetery preserve is the finest black soil prairie remnant in not only the state, but in all of the Midwest.
-It is also one of the most diverse sites in the state with over 200 species of native plants in it's less than 3 acres.
+Fortunately, all is not lost.
+Dedicated as a State Nature Preserve in 1981, the German Methodist Cemetery Preserve in Lake County is the finest black soil prairie remnant in not only the state but in all of the Midwest.
+It is also one of the most diverse sites in the state with over 200 species of native plants in its less than 3 acres.